DHTMLX/docs-spreadsheet/docs/api/spreadsheet_islocked_method.md

 ~~~

 :::info
-If several cells are checked at once, the method will return *true*, if there is at least one locked cell among the specified cells.
+If several cells are checked at once, the method returns `true` if there is at least one locked cell among the specified cells.
 :::

 :::info